New month! New set of books on my TBR list! SEPTEMBER!

 I might do a review of this.
 So stay tuned and keep reading.

 - What I talk about when I talk about running by Haruki Murakami

 In 1982, having sold his jazz bar to devote himself to writing, Murakami began running to keep fit.
 A year later, he’d completed a solo course from Athens to Marathon, and now, after dozens of such races, not to mention triathlons reflects upon the influence the sport has had on his life and–even more important–on his writing.
 Equal parts training log, travelogue, and reminiscence, this revealing memoir covers his four-month preparation for the 2005 New York City Marathon and takes us to places ranging from Tokyo’s Jingu Gaien gardens, where he once shared the course with an Olympian, to the Charles River in Boston among young women who outpace him.
 Through this marvelous lens of sport emerges a panorama of memories and insights: The eureka moment when he decided to become a writer, his greatest triumphs and disappointments, his passion for vintage LPs, and the experience, after fifty, of seeing his race times improve and then fall back.
 By turns funny and sobering, playful and philosophical, What I Talk About When I Talk About Running is rich and revelatory, both for fans of this masterful yet guardedly private writer and for the exploding population of athletes who find similar satisfaction in distance running. ©wikipedia

 This one is nonfiction, a memoir of Haruki Murakami.
-What I love about Murakami’s books is that you won’t end any of it without something to take for life.
-I haven’t read all his books but reading its entire synopsis left me with that idea.
-It’s like he’s teaching people through his experiences and wise deep thoughts.
+What I love about Murakami’s books is that you won’t end any of it without learning something towards life.
+Though I haven’t read all his books, reading its entire synopsis and plot gives me the idea of his lectures teachings on people through his experiences and wise deep thoughts.
 I am looking forward for enlightenment throughout the entire book.